 Inside the castle itself, you’ll find some gems that you’ll want to see for yourself.
-Discover the Scottish Crown Jewels, the Stone of Destiny, the 15th-century gun (which is fired every day at 1pm), and St Margaret’s Chapel, the oldest surviving building in all of Edinburgh.
+You could discover the Scottish Crown Jewels, the Stone of Destiny, and hear the 15th-century gun fired every day at 1 PM.
+Don't miss St Margaret’s Chapel, the oldest surviving building in all of Edinburgh.

-Walk atop Castle Rock and you’ll also be rewarded by fantastic views of the city below.
+Walk atop Castle Rock and you’ll also be rewarded with fantastic views of the city below.